-Financial liabilities include the CSI facility, Debt without recourse to CSI, TSS membership liability, debentures, accounts payable and accrued liabilities, dividends payable, income taxes payable and holdbacks on acquisitions.
+Financial liabilities include the Debt with recourse to CSI, Debt without recourse to CSI, Redeemable Preferred Securities, accounts payable and accrued liabilities, dividends payable, income taxes payable and holdbacks on acquisitions.
 Financial liabilities are generally recognized initially at fair value, typically being transaction price, plus any directly attributable transaction costs and subsequently measured at amortized cost using the effective interest method.
 The Company derecognizes a financial liability when its contractual obligations are discharged, cancelled, or expired.